 - If your baby is sleeping in a baby sleeping bag, then this is how many layers of blankets they’ll need…

-Baby sleeping bag specialists Grobag have produced this chart to show what to dress your little one in for bedtime (long or short sleeves, all in one suit, top and bottom or just a nappy) depending on what tog Grobag you have them in and the temperature of the room they’re in.
+What you dress your baby in for bedtime (long or short sleeves, all in one suit, top and bottom or just a nappy) depends both on what tog sleeping bag you're putting them in and the temperature of the room they're in.
+Here's your guide: